Benajah Harvey Carroll: Biography

-Carroll was born near Carrollton in Carroll County in north central Mississippi, one of twelve children to Benajah Carroll and the former Mary Eliza Mallard.
-His father was a Baptist minister.
-The family moved to Burleson County, Texas in 1858.
+Carroll was born near Carrollton in Carroll County in north central Mississippi, one of twelve children to Benejah Carroll and Mary Eliza (Mallard) Carroll.
+His father was a Baptist Preacher and was also a farmer.
+In 1858, his father moved the family to Burleson County, Texas.

 Carroll served in the army of the Confederate States of America from 1862 to 1864.
 In 1865, at the age of twenty two, he converted to Christianity at a Methodist camp meeting after taking up a preacher's challenge to experiment with Christianity.
 In 1866, he took as a second wife the former Ellen Virginia Bell.
 The first wife was divorced for her infidelity while Carroll was at war.
 After her death, he married the former Hallie Harrison in 1899.

 Carroll was head of Baylor University's original Bible College in Waco, Texas and was the founder of Southwestern Baptist Theological Seminary in the city of Fort Worth, Texas.
 He was also a denominational leader both in the Baptist General Convention of Texas (of which he was a leading founder) and the Southern Baptist Convention.
 Much of his rise to prominence developed through proving himself a formidable foe in controversy - including debates with Texas politicians, standing for board policies and convention authority in the Hayden controversy in the Baptist General Convention, and opposing the president of Southern Seminary during the Whitsitt controversy at Southern Baptist Theological Seminary.
 While Carroll had Landmark tendencies, he was not the champion of the Landmark Movement some have made him to be.
 Of the four major controversies involving Landmark ideas, Carroll sided against the Landmarkers in three of the four.
 Only in the Whitsitt controversy did Carroll side with Landmarkers and, for Carroll, that controversy was about trustee authority, not Landmark beliefs.